MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. In the **Downloads** dialog, hover over the download, then select the folder icon to **Show in folder**.

-1. Extract the zip-file to the **Desktop** of SC-401-CL1.
+1. Extract the zip file to the **Desktop** of SC-401-CL1.
 You should see a script named **DeviceComplianceLocalOnboardingScript.cmd**.

 1. On the desktop right click the **DeviceComplianceLocalOnboardingScript.cmd** file you just extracted and select **Show more options**, then select **Properties**.